chrisseaton/chrisseaton.github.io/truffleruby/index.md

 # Blog Posts and Articles

+*   [The Future Shape of Ruby Objects](rubykaigi21/).
+How does TruffleRuby represent objects and could MRI do the same?

 *   [Seeing Escape Analysis Working](seeing-escape-analysis).
 Can we see escape analysis working in practice?

 *   [Understanding Basic Truffle Graphs](basic-truffle-graphs).
 How can you make sense of Graal graphs from Truffle?